ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/quick-tour.md

 Therefore, when you have more than one organization in Ballerina Central, be sure to pick the organization name that you intend to push the package into and set that as the `org-name` in `Ballerina.toml` inside the project directory.

 You need to build the package prior to pushing the package to Ballerina Central.
-The `ballerina build` command compiles Ballerina sources and writes the output to a file.
+The `ballerina` build command compiles and creates an executable binary file (i.e., a .balx file).

 For more information on the `ballerina build` command run the following.